luna-squiggles/blog/_posts/2025-01-22-Ways-of-Seeing-1.md

 (Available at: [https://www.ways-of-seeing.com/](https://www.ways-of-seeing.com/))

+For increased readability a pdf containing all three parts is provided here [here](/files/2025-03-01-Ways-of-Seeing/Luna-Mustfa-Ways-of-Seeing.pdf).

 ## 1: “If we can see the present clearly enough, we shall ask the right questions of the past”